koyeb/example-rust-actix-with-websockets/readme.md

 In this case, anytime someone accesses the `/` URL, we will serve the `index.html` file from the `static` folder using the `index()` function.
 The `index()` function gets the file using the `NamedFile` struct and then returns it to the caller.

-## Working with WebSockets with Actix
+## Working with WebSockets using Actix

 Now we're going to start working with WebSockets.
 We'll be using the `actix-web-actors` crate to handle them.
 The socket logic will have to do the following: